Image editing: Change color depth

 It is possible, using the software, to change the color depth of images.
-Common color depths are 2, 4, 16, 256, 65,536 and 16.7 million colors.
+Common color depths are 1-, 2-, 4-, 8-, 16-, and 24-bit colors.
 The JPEG and PNG image formats are capable of storing 16.7 million colors (equal to 256 luminance values per color channel).
 In addition, grayscale images of 8 bits or less can be created, usually via conversion and down-sampling from a full-color image.
 Grayscale conversion is useful for reducing the file size dramatically when the original photographic print was monochrome, but a color tint has been introduced due to aging effects.

 Contrast change and brightening

-An example of contrast correction.
-Left side of the image is untouched.
+Shaded surface areas were brightened, and contrast was enhanced in those areas.
+(De-skewing and sharpening were also performed.)

 Image editors have provisions to simultaneously change the contrast of images and brighten or darken the image.
 Underexposed images can often be improved by using this feature.
 Recent advances have allowed more intelligent exposure correction whereby only pixels below a particular luminosity threshold are brightened, thereby brightening underexposed shadows without affecting the rest of the image.

 The exact transformation that is applied to each color channel can vary from editor to editor.
 GIMP applies the following formula: